Cybersecurity and Privacy Protection

 Cybersecurity Governance Structure

 To ensure the security, effective management, and proper utilization of Central Retail's cybersecurity system and privacy protection, a governance structure has been instituted.
 This structure involves the Risk Policy Committee, Chief Executive Officer (CEO), Chief Information Security Officer (CISO), and the Information Technology Committee (ITC).
 The Risk Policy Committee oversees enterprise risk management, including risks from cybersecurity and privacy protection at the Board level.
-Mr. Suthisarn Chirathivat, who is the current CEO of Central Retail, and also a member of the Board of Directors and the Risk Policy Committee, which oversees and establish strategies to manage cybersecurity and privacy protection.
+Mr. Suthisarn Chirathivat, who is the current CEO of Central Retail, and also a member of the Board of Directors and the Risk Policy Committee, which oversees and establishes strategies to manage cybersecurity and privacy protection.
 The CEO has an educational background in Management Information Systems (MIS) and has work experience as a Management Information System & Customer Data Services Analyst.
 The ITC is an executive-level committee, with the CISO leading the implementation of cybersecurity and privacy protection measures.
-The current CISO also has vast experience in cybersecurity and as CISO at another major online retail company.
+The current CISO also has vast experience in cybersecurity and previously held as CISO at another major online retail company.
 Other members of the ITC include executives from different business units that ensure compliance to Central Retail’s cybersecurity and privacy protection management approach, while operating with competent employees possessing expertise necessary for implementing and communicating these measures throughout the organization and to external stakeholders.
 Importantly, Central Retail has appointed the Data Protection Officer (DPO) to advise, oversee and monitor Central Retail’s compliance with the Personal Data Protection Act B.E.
 2562 (PDPA) and established the Data Protection Working Team dedicated to protecting personal data and handling privacy issues.

 Cybersecurity Management

 Central Retail has established the Information Security Mission Statement and Policy to announce its commitments in ensuring that its information system and services can meet the standards of protection expected by customers and stakeholders.
 Central Retail has adopted international standards such as the ISO 27001:2022, the National Institute of Standards and Technology (NIST), and Center for Internet Security Control (CIS) to provide and act as an internal policy and guidance that all employees and relevant personnels must adhere to effectively manage and protect the core systems and relevant personal data.
-Additionally, the Company conducts external audits of its information security management system to ensure compliance with these standards and continually enhance its cybersecurity posture.
+Additionally, Central Retail conducts external audits of its information security management system to ensure compliance with these standards and continually enhance its cybersecurity posture.

-The Company conducts regular risk-based internal audits as part of its annual audit plan to ensure the effectiveness of key operational controls, risk management practices, and regulatory compliance.
+Central Retail conducts regular risk-based internal audits as part of its annual audit plan to ensure the effectiveness of key operational controls, risk management practices, and regulatory compliance.
 These audits, carried out by the Internal Audit Department, cover a range of technology-related areas, including data protection, cloud service governance, firewall and network security, program change management, etc. The audit objective is mainly focus on evaluating whether systems and processes are properly secured, monitored, and aligned with internal policies, best practices and industry standards.
 Each audit is carefully designed and executed to reflect risk priorities and follows established international audit standards to ensure thorough and reliable assessments.
 Where gap is identified, recommendation is discussed and agreed with action plans and target date.

 Central Retail has implemented a risk management approach to protect and manage the information environment to keep up with changing situations through balancing control and system usage Central Retail also prioritized sensitive data into different levels of risks, which will determine its level of protection and measures.
 Other cybersecurity measures include but not limited to server vulnerability management, endpoint detection response and virus protection, and data encryption.
 Moreover, information technology resources should have cybersecurity measures embedded into their respective lifecycles, from acquisitions to disposal.
 With regards to physical security, Central Retail has relocated the information systems to the data centers adhering to international standards for both procedural and security measures.
 This approach provides comprehensive safeguards against potential physical harm from fire, flood, and other emergencies, as well as illegal entry into the system.